aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/load-a-font-from-TTF-file/_index.md

 keywords: load font, download font, extract font from cff file.
 description: With Aspose.Font solution you can load a font from a file on your hard drive disk even if this file is not a font inself.
 Let’s look at how to make it from a TTF file.
 ---
-Here are described four differently fulfilled examples on how to load a font from the file **Montserrat-Regular.ttf**.
+Here are described four differently fulfilled examples on how to load a font from the file Montserrat-Regular.ttf.
 ___

 First learn the loading fundamentals at the [*How to load fonts?*](https://docs.aspose.com/font/net/how-to-load-fonts/) page.